 Our board of directors has determined that Messrs.
-Smith, Ross and Palm meet the standards regarding independence set forth in the Nasdaq listing standards and are free of any relationship which, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out their responsibilities as directors of the Company.
-André Weiss, who served as one of our directors until his resignation in June 2017, also met the foregoing independence standards.
+Smith, Ross, Palm and Amron meet the standards regarding independence set forth in the Nasdaq listing standards and are free of any relationship which, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out their responsibilities as directors of the Company.

 Our board of directors has determined that each member of the Audit Committee is independent for purposes of serving on such committee under the Nasdaq listing standards and applicable federal law.
-In addition, our board of directors has determined that each current member of the Audit Committee is financially literate under the Nasdaq listing standards and that Mr. Smith qualifies as the "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K. Our board of directors has also determined that two of the members of the Compensation Committee meet the independence requirements applicable to those committees under the Nasdaq rules.
-In addition, our board of directors determined that each of these two members of the Compensation Committee is an "outside director" in accordance with Section 162(m) of the Internal Revenue Code and a "non-employee director" in accordance with Rule 16b-3 under the Securities Exchange Act of 1934, as amended.
-André Weiss, who served on our board of directors and its Audit Committee and Compensation Committee until his resignation in June 2017, also met the foregoing independence standards with respect to the Audit and Compensation Committees.
+In addition, our board of directors has determined that each current member of the Audit Committee is financially literate under the Nasdaq listing standards and that Mr. Smith qualifies as the "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K. Our board of directors has also determined that three of the members of the Compensation Committee meet the independence requirements applicable to those committees under the Nasdaq rules.
+In addition, our board of directors determined that each of these three members of the Compensation Committee is an "outside director" in accordance with Section 162(m) of the Internal Revenue Code and a "non-employee director" in accordance with Rule 16b-3 under the Securities Exchange Act of 1934, as amended.

-Because we are considered to be a controlled company under The Nasdaq Global Select Market rules, we are eligible for exemptions from provisions of these rules requiring a majority of independent directors, nominating and corporate governance and compensation committees composed entirely of independent directors and written charters addressing specified matters.
-We have elected to take advantage of these exemptions, except that our board of directors has established the Compensation Committee and adopted a written charter for such committee.
-In the event that we cease to be a controlled company within the meaning of these rules, we will be required to comply with these provisions after the specified transition periods.
+Prior to June 29, 2018, we were considered to be a controlled company under The Nasdaq Global Select Market rules and were eligible for exemptions from provisions of these rules requiring a majority of independent directors, nominating and corporate governance and compensation committees composed entirely of independent directors and written charters addressing specified matters.
+We elected to take advantage of these exemptions, except that our board of directors established the Compensation Committee and adopted a written charter for such committee.
+We will no longer be exempt from these rules and will be required to comply with these provisions upon expiration of a one-year transition period.
+Currently, each of our board of directors and the Compensation Committee is composed of a majority of independent directors, and we are in full compliance with the Nasdaq transition rules for controlled companies.